augo23/APGO/README.md

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See [`LICENSE`](LICENSE) for the full text.

-## Donations
+## Support This Project
 If you found this software helpful please support by buying me a cup of coffee, or a beer, or two/three.
-These donations fund the iOS app as there is no free way to get an app on the App Store.
+These gifts fund the iOS app as there is no free way to get an app on the App Store.

-YOU DO NOT HAVE TO DONATE TO ENJOY!!!
+YOU NEVER HAVE TO GIVE ANYTHING TO ENJOY THIS SOFTWARE!!!

 Anything is appreciated!

+**Please note:** APGO is not a charity or a registered non-profit, and any support you send is a personal gift to the project — not a tax-deductible donation.
+It cannot be written off on your taxes, and no goods or services are provided in exchange.

 CashAPP: $APGOverlay